peytonmford/data_project/README.md

 # Deliverable 4

 ### Result of Analysis:
-Best Locations:
+- Best Locations:
-Los Angeles, California
+  - Los Angeles, California
-San Francisco, California
+  - San Francisco, California
-Plan:
+- Plan with the results:
-Pick a limit of stores to test our new product with avocados
+  - Pick a limit of stores to test our new product with avocados in LA and San Francisco.
+Also we would branch out to Texas as that came up close behind        California.

 ### Recommendation for future analysis:
+- The recommendations for future analysis specifically for database, I would integrate more tables and take in the population aspect to help understand and support in answering our main question better.
+Knowing the population per state would also be a big data set that shape the database and interact with the analysis and machine learning.

 ### Anything the team would have done differently
+- In the aspect of database, I would like to try to see if we can create more tables and see more of the connection between each.
+Also try other SQL code to filter out to better see the data in tables which would help understand the relationship of the data as parts.

 # Deliverable 3